 Heating and electric bills can be difficult to pay.
 For moderate to low income households, apply to see if Area Five can help.
 Benefit amounts vary based on application details.

-· Documentation of income for the last 3 complete consecutive months, not including month of application, for everyone in the household 18 years of age and older
+- Documentation of income for the last 3 complete consecutive months, not including the month you apply

-· Household members 18 years of age or older without income must sign a Department of Workforce Development - Release of Information and a Zero Income Verification Affidavit identifying how basic needs are met.
+- Household members 18 years of age or older without income must sign an Income Verification Affidavit and tell how the basic needs listed are met.

-· High School/College Students, up to age 18-23 must submit a copy of their school schedule.
+- High School/College Students, 18-23 years of age, must submit a copy of their FULL-TIME school schedule.

-· Landlord Affidavit for renters with utilities included in their rent needs completed and signed by the current landlord, with all landlord contact information provided.
+- Landlord Affidavit is required for renters with utilities included in their rent.
+Form should be completed and signed by the current landlord.
+Landlord contact detail is required on the form.

-· Current heating and light bills at the residence of application
+- Please provide CURRENT heating and light bills at the residence of application.

-· Energy Education is available to help individuals learn ways to conserve energy, which will help to reduce heating and cooling expenses if used properly.
-Completing the Energy Education form and being approved for Energy Assistance will allow households to receive additional tips, tools, and ideas for conserving energy in your home.
+- Energy Education is being provided in to help individuals learn ways to conserve energy.
+Utilizing conservation techniques can help to reduce heating and cooling expenses, if used properly.
+With the Energy Education, we are also providing households with a summary of community services that may be available for crisis situations.
+Completing the Energy Education and Community Resources form, when approved for the Energy Assistance Program, will allow households access to receive an energy saving kit.
+This energy saving kit includes more tips, tools, and ideas for conserving energy in your home.

 Maximum 3 Month Income allowed: